bulanaputrim/LEDblinkSOS/README.md

 3. Move the `TsaniaBulan` folder to your Arduino libraries directory (usually located in `Documents/Arduino/libraries`).

 ## Usage
-1. Include the library in your Arduino sketch:
    ```cpp
    #include <TsaniaBulan.h>

    const int ledPin = 2;
    SOSBlink sos(ledPin);